chartaseus/chartaseus.github.io/content/Notes/Preview local html on browser.md

 npm install -g serve
 ```

 and simply run `npx serve` from inside my project directory.
-Haven’t explored the features much but it covers the basics for me.
+Sadly it doesn’t auto-reload pages (watch changes) and doesn’t have much feature (which is a feature, right?
+I guess?).
+Nonetheless, it covers the basics for me.